John George III, Elector of Saxony: Career as elector

-King John III of Poland, who also took part in the battle, said of John George: "the Elector of Saxony is an honest man with a straight heart".
+King John III Sobieski of Poland-Lithuainia, who also took part in the battle, said of John George: "the Elector of Saxony is an honest man with a straight heart".

 John George also accompanied the Emperor after the victory when he entered Vienna.
 But on 15 September, without taking leave of the Emperor or the other commanders, he set off with his troops on the march back to Saxony, probably as a result of the brusque treatment he had been accorded as a Protestant.

 In 1686 he again supported Leopold's Turkish War.
 For payment of 300,000 thalers, he sent a troop of 5,000 men to the Emperor.
-In 1685 he had already hired out 3,000 Saxon nationals for 120,000 thalers to the Republic of Venice for their war in Morea on the Greek Peloponnese Peninsula.
+In 1685 he had already hired out 3,000 Saxon nationals for 120,000 thalers to the Republic of Venice for their Morean War on the Greek Peloponnese Peninsula.

-He did not join the League of Augsburg of 1686 against France, but he did travel personally to The Hague in March 1688, to discuss with Prince William III of Orange, Duke George William of Brunswick-Lüneburg, and Duke Frederick William of Brandenburg possible moves against Louis XIV.
-However, he did not directly support the forthcoming assumption of the English throne by William.
+He did not join the League of Augsburg of 1686 against France, but he did travel personally to The Hague in March 1688, to discuss with Prince William III of Orange, George William, Duke of Brunswick-Lüneburg, and Frederick William, Elector of Brandenburg possible moves against Louis XIV.
+However, he did not directly support the forthcoming assumption of the English throne by William III.

 Following a renewed invasion by France in (1689), he again led his troops into battle to protect Franconia.
-He later joined the army of Duke Charles V of Lorraine and took part in the siege of Mainz.
+He later joined the army of Charles V, Duke of Lorraine and took part in the siege of Mainz.

 He later had to leave the theatre because of an illness but, against the advice of his physicians and advisors, he returned in May 1690 and with a reinforced alliance with the Emperor, took overall command of the imperial army.
-Success was limited, however, partly owing to personal skirmishes between John George, the Field Marshal Hans Adam von Schöning and the Austrian commander Caprara; only the crossing of the Rhine at Sandhofen succeeded.
+Success was limited, however, partly owing to personal skirmishes between John George, the Field Marshal Hans Adam von Schöning and the Austrian commander Aeneas de Caprara; only the crossing of the Rhine at Sandhofen succeeded.

 John George died shortly after in Tübingen, where he had been brought, of an epidemic illness, probably Cholera or the Plague.
 He was buried in the Cathedral of Freiberg.